Information consumption and size in firms: Economy of scale in information

-A record, however, is a rather rudimentary measure of information seeking.
-Within any given record, we are also given the individual article that was accessed, the content source, and the topics that were relevant to the article, the latter a derivative measure obtained from proprietary topic modeling.
-Since these constitute progressively larger groupings of individual records, we might anticipate these measures of the information granularity to scale differently with economic size.
-As we show in Figure~\ref{gr:power laws}, we find that sales obey a similar scaling with the number of articles ($\beta=0.75$), but sources and topics scale yet faster, $\beta=0.85$ and ${\beta=0.89}$, respectively, using a least-squares fit on logarithmic axes.
-The sublinearities indicate, as with records, that the typical increase in information accessed grows faster than the increase in sales such that the effective cost of accessing {\it new} information decreases with volume or diversity of reading.
+A record, however, is a rather rudimentary measure of information flow.
+Within any given record, we are also given the article that was accessed, the page on which it published or ``source,'' and the topics that were relevant to the article, the latter a derivative measure obtained from proprietary topic modeling (see Appendix~\ref{si sec:data} for more details).
+Since these constitute progressively larger groupings of individual records, we might anticipate the economic size to scale differently with the information measures at coarser granularity.
+As we show in Figure~\ref{gr:power laws}, we find that sales grow faster with the number of articles ($\beta=0.82\pm0.02$), with sources ($\beta=0.97\pm0.02$), and with topics (${\beta=0.95\pm0.03}$), respectively, using a least-squares fit on logarithmic axes.
+The sublinearity with records indicates that the typical increase in elementary counts of information access grows faster than the increase in sales such that the effective cost of accessing {\it new} information decreases with reading volume or articles, but this is not the case for sources and topics.

 Importantly, the scaling between economic and information measures is consistent with the heavy-tailed distributions of information search.
-We check this by using the observation from Axtell that the distribution of firm receipts, here given by sales $Y$, follows a Zipf's law such that ${p(Y) \sim Y^{-2}}$.
+This would mean that our results extracted for a small subset of public firms in COMPUSTAT are consistent with the distribution from the millions of firms in the reading data.
+We check this by using the observation that the distribution of firm receipts, here given by sales $Y$, follows a Zipf's law such that ${p(Y) \sim Y^{-2}}$ \cite{axtellZipfDistribution2001}.
 Then, if it is the case that the distribution of information quantity $X$ obeys ${p(X) \sim X^{-\alpha}}$, we can use the transformation $p(S)dS = p(X)dX$ and the scaling relation $Y=AR^\beta$ to obtain the exponent relation